marcopiraccini/swagger-mocker/README.md

 }
 ```

-For instance, the petstore swagger, the created handlers are:
+For instance, using the petstore swagger, the created handlers are:

 ```
 handlers/pet.js